 - A permanent record for your file, which allows Dr. Pearson to compare your iWellnessExam reports each year to look for changes.

-At Pearson Eyecare Group in Mesa, AZ. we are dedicated to providing our patients the best eye care possible and the iWellnessExam helps us achieve that.
+At Pearson Eyecare Group in Phoenix, AZ. we are dedicated to providing our patients the best eye care possible and the iWellnessExam helps us achieve that.
 We look forward to seeing you at your next appointment